emmajhudgins/GDK_vs_customized/README.md

 # Comparing generalized to customized invasive pest dispersal models

-This folder includes the data and code necessary to replicate Hudgins et al. "Comparing generalized to customized models for United States invasive forest pest spread". in prep.
-J Ecol.
+This folder includes the data and code necessary to replicate Hudgins et al. (2019) "Comparing generalized to customized models for United States invasive forest pest spread".
+Ecological Applications.

 The code was written by Emma J. Hudgins, PhD candidate, McGill University